JulianKnodt/pars3d/readme.md

 This library may allocate more than necessary when deserializing.
 For many applications, deserialization is the final step, but if I/O is done in a long-living process this may be slower than necessary.

+#### Why does this exist?

+I started this library primarily for parsing 3D models for geometry processing.
+Initially, it started just for parsing OBJ files (one of the main formats used in research), but found that a lot of meshes I wanted to parse where in other formats, specifically FBX.
+Originally, I could not be arsed to make an FBX parser, and since Sketchfab also provided a GLTF export, I downloaded the models as GLTF files.
+For most models this is fine, but I realized thatthe GLTF format has a number of shortcomings for geometry processing, so I bit the bullet and started an FBX importer/exporter.
+I also added PLY because I wanted to be able to visualize values on edges/faces/vertices, and PLY has great support for vertex colors.

+##### Comparison to Alternatives

+Assimp - C, I/O for FBX is a bit buggy, more feature complete than this library fbxcel - Rust, requires deep knowledge of the FBX file format, deprecated